PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 #### Second-Order Methods Specific Hyperparameters

 - `algo_cfgs:kl_early_stop`: Whether to use early stop for KL divergence.
-In the second-order methods, we use line search to find the proper step size.
+In second-order methods, we use line search to find the proper step size.
 If the KL divergence is too large, we will stop the line search and use the previous step size.
-So it is not necessary to use the `early stop` trick for KL divergence in the second-order methods.
-We set `kl_early_stop=False` in the second-order methods.
+So it is not necessary to use the `early stop` trick for KL divergence in second-order methods.
+We set `kl_early_stop=False` in second-order methods.

 - `model_cfgs:actor:lr`: The learning rate of the policy network.
-The second-order methods update the policy by directly setting the parameters.
+Second-order methods update the policy by directly setting the parameters.
 So we just set the learning rate of the policy network to `None`.

 You may find that in some environments, Natural PG performs nearly the same as TRPO.
 This is because, in the Mujoco Velocity environment series, the TRPO search update step size is always 1.
 Additionally, since all algorithms were tested under the same series of random seeds, there is an occurrence of TRPO and Natural PG training curves overlapping.

 #### Saute RL Methods Specific Hyperparameters
-- `saute_gamma`: In the experiment we found that `saute_gamma` impacts the performance of Saute RL methods.
+- `saute_gamma`: In the experiment we found that `saute_gamma` impacts the performance of Saute RL methods a lot.
 We found that 0.999 is a good value for this hyperparameter.

 #### Simmer RL Methods Specific Hyperparameters

 - `saute_gamma`: Since the Simmer RL methods are based on Saute RL methods, we also set `saute_gamma` to 0.999.
-- `control_cfgs`: The control parameters of the Simmer RL methods.
+- `control_cfgs`: The controller parameters of the Simmer RL methods.
 While Simmer uses a PID controller to control the safety budget, and PID is known as a parameter-sensitive controller.
 So we need to tune the control parameters (`Kp`, `Ki` and `Kd`) for different environments.
-We have done some experiments to find relatively good control parameters for each environment, that is:
+We have done some experiments to find control parameters generally suitable for all environments, that is:

 | Parameters | Descriptions| Values |
 | -----------| ------------| ------ |